top of page

 Further Your Understanding: Dementia and Mood

-Some people say Dementia turned they're once loving and upbeat loved one into an angry tyrant.
+Some people say Dementia turned their once loving and upbeat loved one into an angry tyrant.
 Others may describe the changes in behavior and mood as “the same person, only more so.”
 Usually, “more so” is not good.
 Rarely does one hear that Dementia turned a difficult person into a pleasant one.

 Further Your Understanding: Dementia and Mood